Rigid analytic reconstruction of Hyodo--Kato theory: Weak formal schemes

-Since we have a natural definition of weak formal schemes along closed weak formal subschemes, we may define the exactification of a (closed) immersion of weak formal log schemes in the same manner as in the case of formal log schemes treated by Shiho in \cite{Sh2}.
+Since we have a natural definition of weak completion along locally closed weak formal subschemes (c.f.\,Definition \ref{def: weak formal completion along closed}), we may define the exactification of an immersion of fine weak formal log schemes in the same manner as in the case of formal log schemes treated in \cite{Sh2} by Shiho.

-\begin{proposition-definition} Assume that $R$ is a complete discrete valuation ring of mixed characteristic $(0,p)$.
-The natural inclusion from the category of homeomorphic exact closed immersions of fine weak formal log schemes with respect to $(R,pR)$ to the category of closed immersions of fine weak formal log schemes with respect to $(R,pR)$ has a right adjoint of the form $(Z\hookrightarrow\cZ)\mapsto(Z\hookrightarrow\cZ^{\mathrm{ex}})$.
-Moreover, the canonical morphism $\cZ^{\mathrm{ex}}\rightarrow\cZ$ defined by adjointness is log \'{e}tale.
-We call this right adjoint functor the {\it exactification}. \end{proposition-definition}

-\begin{proof} This is the weak formal analogon of \cite[Prop.-Def.~2.10]{Sh2} and \cite[Cor.~2.11]{Sh2}.
-The proof can be carried out mutatis mutandis by working in the category of fine weak formal log schemes over a complete discrete valuation ring $R$ of mixed characteristic instead of in the category of fine formal log schemes over this ring (which is denoted by $(LFS/R)$ in \cite{Sh2}). \end{proof}
+\begin{proposition-definition} The natural inclusion from the category of homeomorphic exact closed immersions of fine weak formal log schemes with respect to $(R,I)$ to the category of immersions of fine weak formal log schemes with respect to $(R,I)$ has a right adjoint of the form $(Z\hookrightarrow\cZ)\mapsto(Z\hookrightarrow\cZ_Z^{\mathrm{ex}})$.
+We call this right adjoint functor the {\it exactification}. \end{proposition-definition} \begin{proof} This is the weak formal analogon of \cite[Prop.-Def.~2.10]{Sh2} and \cite[Cor.~2.11]{Sh2}.
+The proof can be carried out mutatis mutandis by working in the category of fine weak formal log schemes instead of in the category of fine formal log schemes.
+It is an adaption of \cite[Prop.\,4.10(1)]{Ka} to the weak formal setting.